relmsg/json-web-token/README.md

 ### Algorithms

 All tokens and services uses algorithms to sign, verify, encrypt and decrypt the token data.
-Each algorithm MUST implement `\RM\Standard\Jwt\Algorithm\AlgorithmInterface`.
+Each algorithm MUST implement `RM\Standard\Jwt\Algorithm\AlgorithmInterface`.

+Cryptographic algorithms are divided into separate packages that can be connected on demand.
+By default, only the None algorithm is available in this package.

+Packages with additional algorithms:

+1. HMAC algorithms (SHA-2 and SHA-3): `relmsg/json-web-signature-hmac`

+To install these packages, you will need Composer.

 ### Keys

-For now we provides only octet key support.
-This is a just string which used as key in HMAC hash algorithms.
+At the moment, we provide only octet support.
+This is a just string which used as key in HMAC algorithms.

 ### Tokens

-To create new token you can use class `\RM\Standard\Jwt\Token\SignatureToken` class.
+To create new token you can use class `RM\Standard\Jwt\Token\SignatureToken` class.
 Class constructor have 3 arguments: header claims, payload claims and signature.
 You should pass algorithm name with header claims.
 Other arguments and claims is optional.

 Example:
 ```php